 Michelle I. Gawerc joined Loyola in 2011.
 She earned her Ph.D. in Sociology at Boston College in 2010.
 Prior to her doctoral studies, she pursued and completed an M.S.W. at Boston College and a M.A. in International Peace Studies from the University of Notre Dame.
-Her B.A. was an individually structured major entitled, “Prejudice and Intercultural Communication” from the University of Colorado at Boulder.
+Her B.A. consisted of an individually structured major designated as, “Prejudice and Intercultural Communication” from the University of Colorado at Boulder.

-This new research project builds from her previous research on peacebuilding organizations in Israel/Palestine.
-This previous research, a longitudinal study of fifteen years (1993-2008), examined how non-governmental peacebuilding initiatives adapt to hostile and unfavorable environments, the challenges they face, and why some can adapt and survive while others do not.
-This study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peacebuilders prior to, during, and after the Second Intifada.
+Michelle has also conducted research on educationally-oriented peacebuilding organizations in Israel/Palestine.
+The previous research is a longitudinal study of fifteen years (1993-2008) examining how non-governmental peacebuilding initiatives adapt to hostile and unfavorable environments, the challenges they face, and why some can adapt and survive while others do not.
+This study involved fieldwork, participation observation, and interviews with Palestinian and Israeli peacebuilders prior to, during, and after the Second Intifada

-Michelle’s intellectual work has been driven by her dedication to peace, justice, and understanding.
-She has been involved as a facilitator in Israeli-Palestinian dialogue with teachers and high school students in Israel/Palestine; in German-Polish-Jewish dialogue with young adults in Osweicim (Auschwitz), Poland; and in diversity dialogues with university and secondary school students in the United States.
-Beyond her involvement in peacebuilding and dialogue, Michelle has worked as a community organizer, and lived and served on both the Dine (Navajo) Reservation and in Bahia de Kino, Mexico.
+Michelle’s intellectual work has been driven by her dedication to peace and justice.
+She has been involved as a facilitator in people-to-people dialogue with teachers and high school students in Israel/Palestine; in German-Polish-Jewish interchanges with young adults in Osweicim (Auschwitz), Poland; and in diversity discourses with university and secondary school students in the United States.
+Beyond her involvement in peacebuilding and fostering dialogue among opposing groups, Michelle has worked as a community organizer, living and serving on both the Dine (Navajo) Reservation and in Bahia de Kino, Mexico.

 At Loyola, Michelle teaches courses in sociology and global studies including: Societies and Institutions; Social Movements and Social Protest; Conflict, War, and Peace; Israel/Palestine: Conflict Narratives, Media Framing, and Peacebuilding; and Reconciliation and Justice after (and during) Violent Conflict.
 She believes strongly in active learning and participatory methods, so sign up for her classes, and be prepared to participate!